-Our oceans are filled with wonders that you can't really imagine!
+Our oceans are filled with wonders that you can't even imagine!

-It’s this apart from anything else that lures divers into their depths.
+It’s the mystery part more than anything else that lures divers into their depths.
 There is a seemingly endless array of fascinating facts about our oceans.
 Many of these facts are incredibly interesting, but some will defy your imagination.

 There's a reason why we love our oceans so much